GioCura/FrontEndMentor-FAQ-Accordion/README-solution.md

 - Tablet/Desktop Layout

+  - Both the width and height are given set values.

   - How did I deal with the box overflowing the card while the rest of the illustrations didn't?

-    - I settled on having an outer and inner card section.
-Inside the outermost card, the box was a sibling to the inner card.
+    - The images of the mobile version were set to display: none, and instead the desktop illustrations were implemented as background-image within the imagebox.

+    - I learned that, for accessibility purposes, decorative illustratoins like these should be background-images anyway, to avoid search engines from scraping their content.
+That is, only the main content of the page should be gotten.

   - How did I make the layout responsive?

-    - Instead of just making the card smaller, I made the width expandable/collapsible.

-      - The imagebox was given a width.
-The accordion was given a max-width.

-      - The main illustration was given a min-width and max-width.
-The latter was set to 100%.
-It then starts out small on tablet-sized devices before it gets big on desktop-sized ones.

-      - As all of its children are absolutely positioned, the imagebox's width collapses even without setting a min or max-width.

-      - The shadow illustration was left untouched because, on accident, I found that it becomes a nice background image for the accordion component on tablet-sized devices.
+    - As the imagebox has no inline content, the width just collapses, until it reverts back to the mobile layout.

+    - The two background-images' sizes were set through clamp.
+This makes the images shrink and expand depending on the viewport size.

     - Via opacity, the box was triggered to show only once the illustration has reached its max width.

-      - The box was intentionally left to move up and down according to how many questions were opened.
-I thought that looked cooler than if it was just static 😛

 ### Continued development

-- It will be helpful if I did more accordion components, and absolutely positioned designs.
+- It will be helpful if I did more accordion components, and layouts involving background-images and absolutely-positioned elements.

-- I'd like to know how to automatically calculate each accordion item's max-height via JS, instead of doing it manually.

-- I would like to try other methods to lay out the images.
-In making this, I had not thought about setting the woman illustration and its shadow as a background image.
-I know other people did that.
-I would like to know the advantages of that method.

-- I definitely need more practice on using max and min.
+- I definitely need more practice on using clamp.

+- This is my most responsive project to date, and I want to take it further from here.

 ### Useful resources

 - [This video by Developer Empire](https://www.youtube.com/watch?v=4qnWreynXLU) which taught me how to make an accordion with basic transition animations!

 - [This article by Abdulqudus Abubakre](https://dev.to/ibn_abubakre/responsive-css-width-2jnm) which enlightened me more on how max-width works!

+- [This article by Mate Vegh](https://medium.com/mirum-budapest/back-to-the-basics-accordions-5aab4a678b3b) which described a quick way to get an accordion element's height via JS!

+- [This question answered by Dylan Hayes](https://stackoverflow.com/questions/16194737/apply-background-size-to-individual-layer-of-a-multiple-background) helped me understand how to use multiple images for background-image!

 ## Author